baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-CentOS.md

 ### Install Python and Python runtime dependency package

 OpenEdge provides Python Runtime, which supports running code written in Python2.7 and Python3.
-If you run OpenEdge in **native process mode**, you **MUST** firstly install Python3 and the package actually use.
-But, If you plan to start in **docker container mode**, you do not need to perform the following steps.
+If you run OpenEdge in **native** process mode, you **MUST** firstly install Python3 and the package actually use.
+But, If you plan to start in **docker** container mode, you do not need to perform the following steps.

 Execute the following command to check the installed version of Python: